sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 Noteworthy is that Tom sticks with a definition of correctness which can only be satisfied by generalized parsing algorithms.

 BTW, next to correctness proving, Tom presents how combinator parsing with "side-effects" (counting wiht memoization) can still be polynomial as opposed to exponential by memoizing the "side-effects" themselves.

+One more impression, if you look at parser combinators all the "squiglies" for different kinds of prefix and infix and postfix operators are hard to avoid.
+So here's a slogan: "Parser combinators are to EBNF what Perl is to Haskell" :-) Don't throw tomatoes.